WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/re/midnight xor/README.md

 First I go to the "Functions" directory and went to the "main" function.

-I examined the code and found the flag quite easily...
+I examined the decompiled code and found the flag quite easily...

 ![flag](screenshots/screenshot1.png)